MathewsMachado/wallet-scale-backend/README.md

 ## To-do
 1. Create user signin and signup routes.
-2. Create a relation in database between users and transactions.
+2. Create a relation in the database between users and transactions.
 3. Migrate to [TypeScript](https://www.typescriptlang.org/).

 ## License
-This project is license under the MIT License - see the [LICENSE](https://github.com/MathewsMachado/wallet-scale-backend/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/MathewsMachado/wallet-scale-backend/blob/master/LICENSE) file for details.